joceee01/PracticalTestCode/README.md

        Rule ID is not unique.
 Do you want to update the existing rule?
 (Y/N)
        ```
        - If the user selects **Y**, the rule for the existing Rule ID is updated.
-       - If the user selects **N**, the user is asked to reenter the Rule ID.
+       - If the user selects **N**, the user is asked to reenter the Rule ID and new rule will be added.

 3. **Input Validation**:
    - Ensures that all inputs (e.g., date, type, amount) follow the correct format.